abtion/guidelines/career/software_engineer_ladder.md

 two areas or more is clear to your team, and you understand how to navigate several layers of the technical stack with ease.
 Product managers recognize you for your ability to prioritize work and distinguish unimportant details from critical tasks that deliver value to the client.
+Engineers spend around 3 years on this level.

 #### Impactful
 - [ ] Drives tasks from internal meetings and parks them nicely in internal acceptance.